Bidhannagar: Geography

 Salt Lake is located in the southeastern part of West Bengal.
 The city area sits within the lower Ganges Delta of eastern India.
 The Salt Lake area of Kolkata city was formed by land reclamation, which was done in the 1950s and 1960s to accommodate the growing population.
 Salt Lake is located on the north eastern area of Kolkata, the state capital; 65.2 km west of Ghojadanga, a border checkpoint; and 128 km north of Bakkhali.

-According to the Bidhannagar Municipal Corporation, the city area has a total area of 55.51 sqkm, with approx 30.51 sqkm of it being land, and approx 25 sqkm, or 45.5% of the total, being covered by water.
+According to the Bidhannagar Municipal Corporation, the city area has a total area of 55.51 sqkm, with approximately 30.51 sqkm of it being land, and approx 25 sqkm, or 45.5% of the total, being covered by water.
 It has an average elevation of 11 metres (49 ft).

 East Kolkata Wetlands, located within the city limits of Bidhannagar, lies across the southern part of the city.
 It is one of the two Ramsar sites in West Bengal, the other being the Sundarban Wetland.